orz-ai/hot_news/README_EN.md

 ## Telegram Bot
 [Link](https://t.me/SpaceWatcherBot)

-You can use the bog directly or add it to your group.
+You can use the bot directly or add it to your group.

 If you want to deploy the bot by yourself, you should set the `TG_BOT_TOKEN` in the environment variables and then run the following command: `python3 news_tg_bot.py`